vokic/youtube-private-video-downloader/README.md

    - Save the file as `cookies.txt` on your computer.

 2. 🔗 **COPY THE YOUTUBE VIDEO LINK**

    - Use only the base part of the URL (remove everything after `&` if present).
    - Example: `https://www.youtube.com/watch?v=kakAp39b-Xx`

 3. 📥 **DOWNLOAD THE VIDEO**
-   - Download the app here  https://raw.githubusercontent.com/vokic/youtube-private-video-downloader/main/yt_private_downloader_gui.exe
+   - Download the app here https://raw.githubusercontent.com/vokic/youtube-private-video-downloader/main/yt_private_downloader_gui.zip
+   - Extract `yt_private_downloader_gui.zip`
-   - Open `yt_private_downloader_gui.exe`.
+   - Run `yt_private_downloader_gui.exe`
    - Paste the YouTube URL.
    - Browse and select your `cookies.txt` file.
    - Click **Download**.
    - The video will be downloaded to the same folder where this app is located.

 ⚙️ **USES (already included):**

 - yt-dlp (Python-based downloader)
 - ffmpeg (used to combine video + audio, located in the `bin/` folder)

 🗃️ **NOTES:**

-- Only one video at a time, supports playlist downloading.
+- Only one video at a time, supports playlist downloading, just paste the playlist URL (containing `&list=...`).
 - Do not close the app during the download.

 💡 **TIP:**